+Division 5

-Division 5 Application for Amendments Relating to Medicinal Products
+Application for Amendments Relating to Medicinal Products

 § 77.
-Application for and refusal to satisfy application for variations relating to medicinal products [RT I 2010, 15, 77 - entry into force 18.04.2010]
+Application for and refusal to satisfy application for variations relating to medicinal products

-(1) A marketing authorisation holder who wishes the amendment of the conditions that constituted the basis for issue of the marketing authorisation must submit an application to this effect to the State Agency of Medicines.

-(1) A marketing authorisation holder must ensure the updating of the production and control methods of a medicinal product, taking into account the development of science and technology, and the updating of the summary of product characteristics and package leaflet on the basis of the newest scientifically reasoned knowledge, including evaluation results and recommendations published in the web portal of European medicinal products.
+- (1) A marketing authorisation holder who wishes the amendment of the conditions that constituted the basis for issue of the marketing authorisation must submit an application to this effect to the State Agency of Medicines. - (11) A marketing authorisation holder must ensure the updating of the production and control methods of a medicinal product, taking into account the development of science and technology, and the updating of the summary of product characteristics and package leaflet on the basis of the newest scientifically reasoned knowledge, including evaluation results and recommendations published in the web portal of European medicinal products.

 (2) A marketing authorisation holder must pay a state fee for submission of an application, and if a medium (type IB) or a significant (type II) variation is applied for, must pay the fee for professional assessment corresponding to the type of application.
 The size of the payment for a type IB variation is 100 euros and, for a type II variation, 383 euros per application.
-If Estonia participates in the decentralised marketing authorisation procedure of mutual recognition of the European Economic Area as a reference country, an additional 500 euros must be paid for a type IB variation and 1000 euros for a type II variation.
+If Estonia participates in the decentralised marketing authorisation procedure or marketing authorisation procedure of mutual recognition of the European Economic Area as a reference country, an additional 500 euros must be paid for a type IB variation and 1000 euros for a type II variation per application.

-$(2^{1})$ The State Agency of Medicines will refuse to satisfy an application on the basis provided for in § 74 of this Act.
+(21) The State Agency of Medicines refuses to satisfy an application on the basis provided for in § 74 of this Act.

-(3) The types of amendments of conditions that constitute the basis for granting marketing authorisations and the conditions of and procedure for application for amendments will be established by a regulation of the Minister of Social Affairs.
+(3) The types of amendments of conditions that constitute the basis for granting marketing authorisations and the conditions of and procedure for application for amendments are established by a regulation of the minister responsible for the field.